FacilityApi/FacilityApi.github.io/docs/spec.md

 A Facility Service Definition (FSD) describes the operations supported by a Facility API.

+Unlike other API definition formats, an FSD focuses on the shape of the client library rather than on the HTTP paths.
+Each service operation has a name, request fields, and response fields.
+In that way it resembles [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) more than [REST](https://en.wikipedia.org/wiki/Representational_state_transfer), though it can certainly be used to describe RESTful APIs.

 ## FSD File

 A Facility Service Definition is typically represented by an FSD file, though [Open API (Swagger) 2.0](/docs/swagger) is also supported.